Navajo Nation Museum: Collections and exhibits

 The museum collects items that help to document the culture and history of the Navajo people, including selected materials from tribal and non-Indian neighbors.
 Its extensive holdings include artistic, ethnographic, archaeological, and archival materials.
 These include over 40,000 photographs and a wide variety of documents, recordings, motion picture film, and videos.
 The archives are heavily used by authors, researchers, and publishers as a source for historical photographs.
 Most of the collections are available for on-site study and exhibit loan.

 The museum maintains an active and professional exhibits program, most of which is produced in-house.
 Exhibits tend to highlight the work of Navajo artists in various media, including weavings.
 These art-oriented exhibitions are interspersed with historical and cultural exhibits.
 A comprehensive, large-scale, long-term exhibition on Navajo culture and history is currently being researched and scripted.

 Current exhibits include an interpretive video and photographs, artwork, jewelry, and textiles relating to the history and culture of the Navajo people.
 One describes the arduous 1864 ordeal known as the Long Walk of the Navajo, in which the Navajo were removed from tribal lands and marched some 300 miles to a prison camp in Fort Sumner, New Mexico.

-Another is titled Jo' Jini'–If These Objects Could Talk.
+Another one would be titled Jo' Jini'–If These Objects Could Talk.
 Medicine men who share traditional Navajo teachings often end each pronouncement by saying "jó jiní" ("that's what I heard" or "it was said").
 The exhibit features 60 items, including jewelry, folk art, pottery, historical items and contemporary pieces, contributed by 25 different donors.
 One such donated piece includes a flag that was flown at Fort Sumner.

 In 2018 the National Archives loaned the museum the only copy of the 1868 treaty that created the Navajo reservation and ended the incarceration of the Navajo at Fort Sumner.
 A second copy later surfaced at the home of Samuel F. Tappan, a member of the Indian Peace Commission who had helped to draft the treaty.
 That copy went to the Bosque Redondo memorial for the anniversary of the treaty's signing.
 A third copy is thought to have been buried with Barboncito.

 The exhibits are supplemented by items in the museum's gift shop, which offers books about Navajo culture, jewelry, and other items in the museum's collections.